Learning cutlery skills

 Reach Out for Support

 Take the first step towards helping your child achieve independence at mealtime.
-Contact us today and see how we can make a difference!
+Contact us today and discover how our Occupational Therapy programs in Bondi Junction and Mascot can make a difference!